 The article then went on to mention that the confetti contained a kind of cryptic writing, quoting as an example the following three passages:

-What is the fundamental thing that distinguishes the free worker from slave labor?
+What is the fundamental thing that distinguishes the free worker from the slave’s labor?
 It is consensual, voluntary human action over state coercion and governmental compulsion.
 The free worker can leave any time.
 The slave cannot.

 And then this:

-The choice is not capitalism versus socialism — two terms which have become so corrupted by misuse and overuse that they’re now virtually meaningless.
+The choice is not capitalism versus socialism — two terms which have become so corrupted by misuse and overuse that they’re now meaningless.
 The choice, rather, is individuality versus groupthink.
-It is individualism versus collectivism.
+It is conformity versus independent thought and action, individualism versus collectivism.

 And lastly this one: